brti-dev/next.js-starter/README.md

 ## Run Tests

 Tests use Jest and React Testing Library to test UI components and units.
-Use `npm run test` to initialize tests.
+Use `npm run test` or `npm run test:watch` to initialize tests.

 ## Config